2025–26 ASEAN Club Championship group stage

-The 2025–26 ASEAN Club Championship group stage began in August 2025 and is scheduled to end in February 2026.
-A total of 12 teams will compete in the group stage to decide four places in the knockout stage of the 2025–26 ASEAN Club Championship.
+The 2025–26 ASEAN Club Championship group stage began on 20 August 2025 and ended on 5 February 2026.
+A total of 12 teams competed in the group stage to decide four places in the knockout stage of the 2025–26 ASEAN Club Championship.

 Bangkok United, Thep Xanh Nam Dinh, Johor Darul Ta'zim and Selangor made their debut appearance in the group stage.

 Draw

 The draw for the group stage was held on 4 July 2025 in Bangkok, Thailand.
 The 14 teams were drawn into two groups of seven.

 Teams from the same association could not be drawn into the same group, with the exception of Thailand, where a maximum of two Thai teams (one being the title holder) could be placed in the same group.

+A total of 6 national associations are represented in the group stage.

-Teams
+Teams and seeding

 Below were the participating teams, grouped by their seeding pot.
 They included: